yoanbernabeu/BlockchainChecker/README.md

 ## API Checker Crypto

-To use the API checker crypto, you need to create a `.env` file in the root directory of the project with the following content:
+To use the API checker crypto, you need to create a `.env.local` file in the root directory of the project with the following content (example [.env.local](https://raw.githubusercontent.com/yoanbernabeu/BlockchainChecker/refs/heads/main/.env.local)):

 This API provider is used to check the status of a blockchain. **SENSITIVE DATA**